mlabs-haskell/plutip/docs/internals-overview.md

 <!-- markdown-toc end -->

-As a Haskell library Plutip exports five functions plus one datatype for referencing launched clusters (see a [Plutip.Cluster module](../src/Plutip/Cluster.hs).
+As a Haskell library Plutip exports five functions plus one datatype for referencing launched clusters (see the [Plutip.Cluster module](../src/Plutip/Cluster.hs).
 All cluster setup functions boil down to the `withCluster` function.

-The `local-cluster` executable (more info [here](./local-cluster/README.md)) is no exception as it uses the `withFundedCluster` function (the user action prints and creates files containing keys, useful information, etc).
+The `local-cluster` executable (more info [here](../local-cluster/README.md)) is no exception as it uses the `withFundedCluster` function (the user action prints and creates files containing keys, useful information, etc).

 First this document will give an [overview](#plutip-haskell-api) of all functions that Plutip provides and datatypes which you might need to use with them.